martymcflywa/ecu/year_1/sem_1/CSP1150_programming_principles/0a_assignment_1/dev/README.md

 	- User must select zoom area first before zooming in
 		- Error message notifies user

+### Bug/s:

+- Zooming image with "Random colour" ticked without previously viewing a random colour image results in black image
+	- Need to update the controller to introduce random colours, could use mandelbrotColourImageExists to check

 ## v5.2.0 20141020:

 - Designed and written in MVC pattern